dokoch/Information_Structures/00_Getting_Setup/README.md

 ## Introduction
-These instructions are for Lipscomb University students who are enrolled in *MSDS5023 Information Structures* and our *SAS/Python Bootcamp*.
-The goal is to get your Python environment configured and ready for use and to test that you can connect to your SAS cloud instance using Python.
+These instructions are for Lipscomb University students who are enrolled in **Information Structures (MSDS5023/DS3223)** and our **SAS/Python Bootcamp**.
+The goal is to get your Python environment configured and ready for use with your **SAS OnDemand for Academics** cloud instance using Python.

 ---

 ## Optional - Install Sublime Text
 You will need to edit text files to complete these steps.
 If you are using Windows 10, Notepad works just fine.
-However, if you are a macOS user most have found it easier to use a different text editor than the default TextEdit app provided by default.
+However, if you are using macOS the default TextEdit app causes some difficulties.

-There are many choices, but I have found that many students perfer [Sublime Text](https://www.sublimetext.com/).
-It's free, easy to install and use and is a fairly robust IDE for Python.
+[Sublime Text](https://www.sublimetext.com/) is a popular and easy to use editor that does a good job working with Python code as well as plain text.
+It's free, easy to install and to use.

 ---

 ## Python Setup
-There are several ways to install Python on your PC.
-If you have a Python environment installed that you are happy with, you can use that in this course.
+We strongly recommend Anaconda to manage your Python environment.
+It is based on Jupyter Notebooks and the Conda package manager which have become standard for Data Science.
+If you have a Python setup that you are happy with, you are welcome to complete the course using it.

-We will be teaching the Python portions of this course with JupyterLab installed with Anaconda.
-This is the easiest way to get a very robust Python/R data science environment up and running quickly on your PC.

 1. [Download Anaconda](https://www.anaconda.com/products/individual#Downloads) for your OS (Windows 10, macOS or Linux).
 1. Run the installer to complete the installation of Anaconda.
 At the time of this writing, Anaconda installs Python 3.8.